Rio de Janeiro State University: History

-The university was founded on December 4, 1950 as University of the Federal District (UDF).
+The university was founded on December 4, 1950, as University of the Federal District (UDF).
 Due to political shifts, the university experienced various name changes.
 In 1961, after the Federal District was moved to Brasília, it was renamed Guanabara State University (UEG).
 It was only in 1975 that the university received its current name, when the State of Guanabara merged with the old State of Rio de Janeiro to form a new State of Rio de Janeiro.

 The university's first four schools were the Rio de Janeiro Faculty of Economic Sciences, the Rio de Janeiro Faculty of Law, the Faculty of Philosophy of the La-Fayette Institute, and the Faculty of Medical Sciences.

-Some of the schools (e.g. the Faculty of Law, founded in 1935) are older than the university itself, and were joined together upon the university's founding.
+Some of the schools (e.g. the Faculty of Law, founded in 1935) are older than the university itself, and were joined upon the university's founding.

 Education

 UERJ currently enrolls approximately 43,000 students.
 They have one of the country's biggest educational structures at their disposal, with 90 undergraduate programs, unfolded in different qualifications, education, and bachelor courses.
 The university also boasts 63 master's degree programs, two professional master's degree programs and 46 doctorate degree programs.
 The institution also offers 80 lato sensu graduate programs in Humanities and Social Sciences, Biomedical Sciences, Mathematics, Computer Science, and Natural Sciences.

 In addition, the university offers primary and secondary education in the Instituto de Aplicação Fernando Rodrigues da Silveira - CAp/UERJ to approximately 1,000 students.
 This unit also serves as a teacher training center.

 UERJ has ample infrastructure to support the academic and cultural qualification of its students, such as auditoriums, multimedia resources, computer and science laboratories, and various training centers.
 There is also a library network, Rede Sirius, composed of 21 libraries.
 The network offers more than 1,000 titles in different fields of knowledge, as well as some rare items, documents, iconography, and the university archives.
 As a complement to the learning process, UERJ offers training scheme scholarships, including those of scientific and teacher training.